beam-community/elixir-companies/README.md

 * [Telnyx](https://telnyx.com/) ([Github](https://github.com/team-telnyx)) - Telnyx provides a cloud-based portal & API offering carrier grade voice services such as Origination, Termination and SIPtrunking over the Internet.
 Chicago, IL, USA.
 * [Tongdao](https://tongdao.io) ([Github](https://github.com/tongdao)) - Tongdao is a data-driven marketing platform designed to enable businesses to understand their customers and engage them in a smart and personalized way across multiple channels.
 Using Elixir to power our messaging system and data collection backend.
 Shanghai, China.
 * [VoiceLayer](https://voicelayer.io) - Integrate realtime Push-to-Talk into your application.
+* [Xapix](https://www.xapix.io/) - XapiX makes it easy for enterprise developers to discover, integrate and combine data and services from multiple internal or public data sources.
+As the “Github of APIs” XapiX helps businesses create, improve and distribute API-based products.
+XapiX uses Elixir for various data transformation applications.
+XapiX is based in Berlin, Germany, and San Francisco, USA.

 #### Customer Service